uuboyscy/my_automation/docs/geekbench_report/README.md

 # Geekbench Report

 This subproject scrapes CPU performance data from [Geekbench Browser](https://browser.geekbench.com/) and loads the results into a PostgreSQL database.
-It is designed as a simple data pipeline exercise and can be used in a data engineering course.

 ## Directory overview